horacephair/horacephair.github.io/index.md

 ### Saluthaus
 <em>Hoyt, Griffin, and Audrey II (who is a cat)(none of our plants consume live humans)</em>

-There will be a guest room -- now upstairs.
+The guest room is now upstairs.

 * Guest room: ?
 * Book loft: ?